Skip to Content

 Rakes

-We had about a foot of pine needles to rake after the hurricane.
+We had about a foot of pine needles to rake after Hurricane Florence.
 Well, a foot for Pete to rake.
 He handled that part of the clean up.

 He used a leaf blower for much of it, but then the blower ran out of gas.
+And gas is hard to come by when you’re in the aftermath of a disaster.
 So he had to use a rake for the rest.

 And it doesn’t sound bad.
 He was raking pine needles.
 But there were so many pine needles, and they were so heavy from the rain, our rake actually broke.
 We were able to borrow one from my parents to finish clean up, but for those who don’t have family nearby, a rake donation would help them so much.